elibroftw/blog.elijahlopez.ca/content/posts/abortion-simplified.md

   - Not sure if it needs to be said, but an embryo does not have organs vs. a fetus that might have organs
 - The only reason you shouldn't be able to abort a fetus is if you just learned its sex unless its life/death/financial situation
   - Root reasoning is that sex based abortions could cause an imbalance of sex ratios in a country, which would have drastic effects on the lives of both sexes (e.g. India)
-  - This bias issue should be dealt with in the education system as well as in immigration
+  - This bias issue should be corrected in the education system as well as in immigration
   - Abortion itself should never be banned, however sex reveals should be banned only if abortions due to sex reveal starts affecting the sex ratio in the country
   - If the sex-ratio is not changing much, the slight discrimination wouldn't be having severe consequences (e.g. race preferences in dating does not motivate people to behave differently, or it at least isn't a moral/legal issue)
 - Child support should not be mandatory.
 There is no reason to force another person to financially support their sexual partner because the child is biologically theirs